Killian Brennan: St Patrick's Athletic

 On 19 November, Brennan signed for St Patrick's Athletic.
 The signing was announced by the club's Head of Player Recruitment, Dave Campbell on the club's own radio show, The All Saints Show, on West Dublin Access Radio.
 His signing was officially announced on the club's website the next day.
 Brennan started off life at his new club brilliantly, getting the Man of the Match award in a 0–0 draw at home to Glentoran live on Setanta Sports.
 His performances away to Glentoran and at home to Drogheda United in the league opener stood out from the rest with his excellent ability to begin attacks.
 Brennan's first goal for the Saints came when he scored the winner from a penalty away to Limerick at Thomond Park on 30 March 2013.
 Brennan's second goal for the club came on 19 April 2913 when Pats faced Sligo Rovers at Richmond Park live on RTÉ, he chipped a cheeky penalty down the centre in the 89th minute as Pats won 2–0 and Brennan was awarded the Man of the Match award.
 On his return to his hometown, he scored a 92nd-minute winner from the penalty spot in a 2–1 win over Drogheda United on 6 May 2013.
-Brennan came back to haunt his old club Bohemian, when he blasted a penalty into the top corner to seal a 2–0 win for Pats putting them top of the league on 24 May 2013 at Dalymount Park.
+Brennan came back to haunt his old club Bohemians, when he blasted a penalty into the top corner to seal a 2–0 win for Pats putting them top of the league on 24 May 2013 at Dalymount Park.

+Career statistics

-Personal
+Personal life

-Killian has three brothers all who played in the League of Ireland, Ryan who last played for Shelbourne, Gavin who last played for Warrenpoint Town and Sean who last played for Drogheda United.
+Killian has three brothers all whom played in the League of Ireland, Ryan who plays for Drogheda United, Gavin who last played for Warrenpoint Town and Sean who last played for Drogheda United.